 Rep. Tim Briggs is currently serving his seventh term as State Representative for the 149th Pennsylvania Legislative District.
 The 149th district consists of Upper Merion Township, Bridgeport and West Conshohocken Boroughs, and parts of Lower Merion and West Norriton Townships.
 Briggs, a native of Montgomery County, currently resides in King of Prussia with his wife, Robyn, and their four children, Emily, Jack, Alexandra and Morrison.

-During his time in the House, Briggs has become a strong progressive voice, especially for children.
+During his time in the House, Briggs has become a strong progressive voice, fighting to create an economy that works for everyone.
 He has consistently advocated for public education and early childhood education, and he has introduced legislation focused on improving the lives of children and strengthening Pennsylvania for the future.
 As a freshman lawmaker, he was able to get a law enacted that helps keep siblings in foster care together when they are placed into foster homes.

 Briggs was also successful in authoring legislation that has addressed the dangers student athletes face from concussions, improved the gender equity in school sports and required suicide awareness and education training for our educators.
 He has also introduced bills to implement anti-bullying policies in our public schools, protect children from accessing firearms, and increase transparency of campaign finances.
 He has taken the lead on addressing our throwaway society and recycling habits through the “Zero Waste PA” package of legislation.